Average Competition Ratios

 Each deanery has a slightly different competition ratio with the more popular deaneries usually oversubscribed.
 The below table shows the number of jobs available per year and the average national competition ratios.

-Applications open at the beginning of February and close mid-February-March.
+Applications open on 16th November and close 7th December.
 Applications are processed through the Oriel online application system and you can register with Oriel before the applications open.

 The application focuses on the essential criteria for Orthopaedic ST3 as outlined in the Person Specification.